bcit-lts/technical-operations-documentation/docs/developing/git-workflow.md

 ## Pull requests & merging

-When your branch satisfies the goals of the issue and is ready for integration, **open a pull request** and request a review.
+When your branch satisfies the goals of the issue and is ready for integration, **open a pull request :one:** and request a review.

 ![pull-request](../assets/images/pull-request.png)